CandeiasV2/Aspect-Sentiment-Classification-BERT/README.md

 # Sentiment Analysis for Neural Information Processing and Retrieval
 This project was accomplished for the "Neural Information Processing and Retrieval" class.
 The task was to attempt to outperform the baseline model proposed in the paper "[Aspect-based Sentiment Classification via Reinforcement Learning](https://ieeexplore.ieee.org/document/9679112)" using an alternative model on the same dataset.
+The dataset used in this project can be located and downloaded from the original paper.

 ## Overview
 The focus of this project was on aspect-based sentiment classification (ABSC), which involves determining the sentiment of a specific aspect within a given text.
 Using the Twitter dataset, we aimed to improve sentiment classification accuracy.
 The approach leveraged a fine-tuned pretrained BERT model from the HuggingFace library, renowned for its capability to handle complex natural language processing (NLP) tasks effectively.